 - More restricted Sofas vegans - follow the SOFAS diet, No salt, No oil, No fats, No alcohol, and No sugar

 - Flexitarian - a newer term - mostly vegetarian but occasionally eat meat - (a pollo-vegetarian, a pesco-vegetarian, and a lacto-ovo-vegetarian) is someone who will not eat the flesh of any red meat mammals but does include chicken, turkey, and other poultry.
 They may or may not also exclude fish, seafood or products like eggs and dairy from their diet.

 - Pollo-pescetarian - this diet is similar to a flexitarian diet, with the added restriction that you eat only poultry, fish and seafood.
 To comfortably progress to this diet, start by replacing all red meats with poultry, fish, and seafood.

 - Raw Vegan - Raw foodism (or following a raw food diet) is the dietary practice of eating only, or mostly, uncooked, unprocessed foods.
-Depending on the philosophy, or type of lifestyle and the desired results, raw food diets include a selection of fruits, vegetables, nuts, seeds, and sometimes legumes, grains, eggs, fish, meat, and dairy products are included in the diet.
+Depending on the philosophy, or type of lifestyle and the desired results, a few raw food diets include a selection of raw fruits, raw vegetables, raw nuts, raw seeds, and sometimes raw legumes, raw grains, raw eggs, raw fish, raw meat, and raw dairy products are included in the diet.